- Go Hiking

 |Trails Overview:|| |

 Two north-south trails extend the length of the park—the Long Path and the Tallman Bike Path.
 These two trails may be combined to make loop hikes from 2.5 to 5 miles.
-To find detailed descriptions of specific hikes, click here and scroll down the "Parks" column to the name of this park.
+Click for a detailed description of a hike in the park (includes GPS coordinates for trailhead).

 The main entrance to the park is on the east side of US 9W, 1.3 miles north of its intersection with Oak Tree Road/Washington Spring Road.
 The trails may also be accessed from the southern entrance to the park, located on the east side of US 9W, 0.3 mile north of this intersection (this parkng area is not marked with a park sign).
 You can also enter the park on foot from Piermont.